 - a.
 Design: A drive-up menu sign shall be single-sided. - b.
 Location: A drive-up menu sign shall be located in the drive-up window lane, and the sign face shall not be conspicuously visible from the right-of-way, when possible. - c.
-Electronic Message Sign: A drive-up menu sign shall not incorporate an electronic message component. - d.
 Illumination: Drive-up menu signs may be illuminated internally or by externally-mounted lights. - 4.
 Directional Device Signs: Directional device signs shall be permitted for single-tenant buildings and multiple-tenant buildings provided the following conditions are met. - a.
 Directional device signs may only be used to indicate vehicular points of entry or exit. - b.
 Directional device signs shall not exceed three (3) square feet in area per side per entrance.
 Up to forty percent (40%) of the sign area may be a corporate logo. - c.
 Directional device signs shall not exceed thirty-six (36) inches in height. - d.
 Directional device signs may be internally illuminated, but shall not be illuminated with externally-mounted lights. - e.
 Directional device signs shall not interfere with safe vehicular or pedestrian traffic circulation, obstruct the view of drivers entering or exiting, or be placed within a right-of-way. - f.
 No more than two (2) directional device signs shall be used per street frontage, and no more than four (4) directional device signs shall be used per lot.